 I was stunned by the Aeroad’s climbing ability.
 The bike defied its bold profile with lithe agility and an eagerness to ascend.
 I’ve only experienced a handful of bikes that have managed to improve my climbing (or at least my sense of it, which is dogged at best), but in doing so, the Aeroad encouraged my enthusiasm and confidence.
 In or out of the saddle, the bike was equally spry, and I started looking forward to the next climb.

 The adjustable fork rake was an immediate novelty for me.
-There was a clear difference between the two settings such that the bike was much easier to turn with the “able” setting.
+There was a clear difference between the two settings such that the bike was much easier to turn with the “agile” setting.
 I revelled in the bike’s quicker handling, where a light touch was all that was required to lean the bike over for a corner.
 By comparison, more effort was required with the “stable” setting.

 The effect of the two fork rakes on the stability of the bike was interesting.
-The bike was well mannered with the “able” setting, but switching to “stable” smoothed out the ride and added to the Aeroad’s surefootedness.
+The bike was well mannered with the “agile” setting, but switching to “stable” smoothed out the ride and added to the Aeroad’s surefootedness.
 The difference was subtle, but one that I most appreciated over the course of a long ride compared to a short one.

 The wind turned out to be the biggest problem for the Aeroad CF SLX.
 The Cosmic Pro wheelset was highly susceptible to crosswinds, but so was the frame.
 Switching to low profile wheels didn’t do much to calm the bike, and after a week of strong winds, the Aeroad was losing some of its appeal.

-Controlling the bike in crosswinds was harder with the “able” rake setting.
+Controlling the bike in crosswinds was harder with the “agile” rake setting.
 I wasn’t acutely aware of the extra effort, but there was a level of discomfort—tension in the shoulders, mainly—that disappeared with the “stable” setting.
 As such, I settled on “stable” as my preferred fork rake, but I remained grateful for the extra adjustment.
-After all, the “able” setting would be perfect for a technical criterium.
+After all, the “agile” setting would be perfect for a technical criterium.

 I’ve always questioned the appeal of an integrated handlebar and stem, but when the final product looks as slick as the Aerocockpit then there is room to compromise.
 I was immediately comfortable with the modest reach and drop of the bars and the flattened tops were also comfortable in few different positions.
 I found the radius of the drops less satisfying, but far from uncomfortable.
 I expect the Aerocockpit will work for most riders after fine-tuning the position of the levers and sprint shifters.